dave-br/hashcat-legacy/README.md

+## *This Fork* ##

+This is a fork of hashcat-legacy that probably no one should use.

+I created this so I could solve a WebGoat challenge that involved cracking the signature of a JWT.
+Way easier to use the latest hashcat (which has direct support for JWTs), but it wouldn't run in a docker container on my hardware, so I needed hashcat-legacy.
+But that had a restriction on the size of the message whose signature needed to be cracked, when using -m 1450 (HMAC-SHA256).
+So I made this.

+Caveats:

+1. I am a noob to the code base and to hashing.
+Don't trust me.
+2. I barely tested this at all.
+Just tried it on a few JWTs served up by WebGoat, and it helped me pass them.
+So I stopped thinking about this.
+3. There are probably code changes that are unnecessary
+4. There are probably bugs I don't know about
+5. It's still building for debug (optimizations off) because it's fast enough for me.

+Thanks to the pull request from peterpt against the real hashcat-legacy repo (https://github.com/hashcat/hashcat-legacy/pull/72/files) for some fixes to the makefile to allow building.

 ## *Hashcat* ##

 **Hashcat** is an advanced CPU-based password recovery utility for Windows 7/8/10, Apple OS X, and GNU/Linux, supporting seven unique modes of attack for over 100 optimized hashing algorithms.